|

 We found it to be the perfect home base for Paris, and realized that some of our favorite food and drinks were in the neighborhood, so Matt decided to stay here again when he came back a year later (almost to the day).

-We think this is probably the best combination of location and affordability in Paris, which is why we’ve chosen to stay here on our past two trips.
+We think this is probably the best combination of location and affordability in Paris, which is why we’ve chosen to stay here on multiple recent trips.

 However, while we once believed it was all about the value, as we’ve spent more time here, we’ve come to appreciate that it’s also packed full of cool places to eat and drink, especially in SoPi, which is the area immediately south of the Pigalle Metro Station (“SoPi” is an acronym for “South of Pigalle”, roughly).